 News & events

-The Community and Public Health division of the Canterbury District Health Board have issued a health warning for the Hurunui River at State Highway 7.
+The Community and Public Health division of the Canterbury District Health Board has lifted its algal bloom health warning issued for the Hurunui River at State Highway 1 on the...

 The pest plant velvetleaf should be high on cropping farmers’ minds over the next few months, Environment Canterbury said today.

 Environment Canterbury announced today that it will be seeking permission on behalf of a co-ordinating group to release a new variant of rabbit haemorrhagic disease.

 A new variant of rabbit haemorrhagic disease known as RHDV1 K5 has been approved for registration in Australia by the Australian Pesticides and Veterinary Medicines Authority (APMVA).